 |Handling of raw data||Raw data gets transformed before loading into the data warehouse||Raw data gets loaded as is to the data warehouse|

-|Handling of transformations||Transformations are handled in a staging server before data is loaded into the data warehouse||Transformations can be applied on the fly using SQL viewsTransformations can also be applied using MapReduce and other technologies|
+|Handling of transformations||Transformations are handled in a staging server before data is loaded into the data warehouse.||Transformations can be applied on the fly using SQL views Transformations can also be applied using MapReduce and other technologies.|

-|Support for data lakes||ETL doesn’t lend itself well to data lake use cases||In the ELT approach, data is typically loaded to object storage which acts as the data lake.
+|Support for data lakes||ETL does not lend itself well to data lake use cases||In the ELT approach, data is typically loaded to object storage which acts as the data lake.
 This data is processed downstream based on the use case to be tackled.|

 |Compliance||In an ideal world, all sensitive data should be redacted before leaving the production environment.
 When that happens, both ETL and ELT strategies end up with the same security posture.
 However, in most cases, source systems may not have native data masking and redaction capabilities.
-In such cases, having a transformation engine with limited access where the sensitive data is being handled offers greater compliance and unauthorized access.||In cases where source data cannot be masked, ELT approaches do pose challenges downstream as sensitive data is replicated to the destination only to be masked and transformed later.
-Stringent security measures are necessary to ensure compliance requirements are met, and data is not compromised.|
+In such cases, having a transformation engine with limited access to sensitive data offers greater compliance and unauthorized access.||When source data cannot be masked, ELT approaches pose challenges downstream as sensitive data is replicated to the destination only to be masked and transformed later.
+Therefore, stringent security measures are necessary to ensure compliance requirements are met, and data is not compromised.|

-|Data size considerations||ETL is generally suited for data sizes varying from a few GB to a few TB||ELT is often a better architecture pattern for large data sets|
+|Data size considerations||ETL is suited for data sizes varying from a few GB to a few TB||ELT is often a better architecture pattern for large data sets|

 |Supported Data warehouses||ETL has been around a long time.
-ETL techniques can be applied to both legacy on-premise data warehouses as well as modern cloud data warehouses.||ELT is a new paradigm that works with cloud-based data warehouses like Snowflake, Bigquery, Redshift and others.
-Although Oracle’s Data Integrator product supported ELTs for many years now, the adoption of this strategy has blossomed after cloud technologies came to the forefront.|
+ETL techniques can be applied to both legacy on-premises data warehouses as well as modern cloud data warehouses.||ELT is a new paradigm that works with cloud-based data warehouses like Snowflake, Bigquery, Redshift and others.
+Although Oracle’s Data Integrator product has supported ELTs for many years now, the adoption of this strategy has blossomed after cloud technologies came to the forefront.|

 |Hardware requirements||Most ETL solutions today are cloud-based.
-However, they generally require installation of software in a cloud VM.||Modern ETL tools are cloud-based and require no additional hardware.|
+However, they require the installation of software in a cloud VM.||Modern ETL tools are cloud-based and require no additional hardware.|

 |Maintenance||Cloud-based ETL or data pipeline solutions, like Daton, require zero maintenance.
-Legacy ETL tools that run on-premise do require some upkeep||Modern ETL tools are cloud based and require no additional hardware.|
+Legacy ETL tools that run on-premises do require some upkeep.||Modern ETL tools are cloud-based and require no additional hardware.|

 |Staging area||A staging area is required for an ETL process to function||No staging area is needed for an ELT process to function|

 |Costs||Cloud-based ETL or data pipeline solutions, like Daton, start at $20.
 Usage-based pricing is a standard strategy for these tools.||Cloud-based ELT or data pipeline solutions, like Daton, start at $20.
-Usage based pricing is a standard strategy for these tools.|
+Usage-based pricing is a standard strategy for these tools.|

-|Unstructured data support||ETL processes don’t provide an elegant solution to handle unstructured data||ELT is the perfect strategy to handle unstructured data.
+|Unstructured data support||ETL processes do not provide an elegant solution to handle unstructured data||ELT is the perfect strategy to handle unstructured data.
 Downstream transformation routines can support various use cases based on the raw data in the data lake|

-|Data processing time||ETL processes take longer time to run before data is loaded in the warehouse.||Since the transformation happens after the loading processes are complete, data is available in the warehouse sooner.|
+|Data processing time||ETL processes take a longer time to run before data is loaded in the warehouse.||Since the transformation happens after the loading processes are complete, data is available in the warehouse sooner.|